-If you have not set up your meta nodes, please visit Installing meta nodes.
-Bad things can happen if you complete the following steps without meta nodes.
+If you have not set up your meta nodes, go to Installing InfluxDB Enterprise meta nodes.
+Do not proceed unless you have finished installing your meta nodes.

 Data node setup description and requirements

-See the Clustering guide for more on cluster architecture.
+See Clustering in InfluxDB Enterprise for more on cluster architecture.

 License key or file

 InfluxDB Enterprise requires a license key OR a license file to run.

 Contact support at the email we provided at signup to receive a license file.

 License files are required only if the nodes in your cluster cannot reach